-- Provide ongoing recommendations regarding executive compensation consistent with the Company's business needs, pay philosophy, market trends and latest legal and regulatory considerations; - · Provide market data for base salary, short-term incentive and long-term incentive decisions; and - · Advise the Compensation Committee as to best practices.
+- Provide recommendations regarding executive compensation consistent with the Company's business needs, pay philosophy, market trends and latest legal and regulatory considerations; - · Provide market data for base salary, short-term incentive and long-term incentive decisions; and - Advise the Compensation Committee as to best practices.

-In 2011, Mercer assisted the Company in revising its board of director compensation policies and executive compensation strategy, provided market benchmark information, supported and reviewed the design of our incentive compensation plans, advised on the competitiveness of board of director compensation and executive officer compensation, and provided regulatory and corporate governance guidance.
-In the past, Mercer has recommended a peer group of publicly traded education companies with median revenue near the Company's revenue, which was approved as the Company's peer group for 2011.
+In 2012, Mercer assisted the Company in revising its executive compensation strategy (including the terms of its executive employment agreements), provided market benchmark information, supported and reviewed the design of our incentive compensation plans, advised on the competitiveness of executive officer compensation, and provided regulatory and corporate governance guidance.
+In the past, Mercer has recommended a peer group of publicly traded education companies with median revenue near the Company's revenue, which was approved as the Company's peer group for 2012.
 The peer group consists of the following companies:

-- · Education Management Corporation;
+- Education Management Corporation;

 - · Career Education Corporation

-- · DeVry, Inc.
+- DeVry, Inc.

 - · Corinthian Colleges, Inc.

-- · ITT Educational Services, Inc.
+- ITT Educational Services, Inc.

-- · Lincoln Educational Services, Inc.
+- Lincoln Educational Services, Inc.

 - Strayer Education, Inc.

-- · Universal Technical Institute, Inc.
+- Universal Technical Institute, Inc.

 - Bridgepoint Education, Inc.

 - K12, Inc.

 - Capella Education, Inc.

-- · Princeton Review, Inc.
+- Princeton Review, Inc.

-- Learning Tree International, Inc.
+- · Apollo Group, Inc.

 - American Public Education Co.

-As a result of the above analysis, the Compensation Committee recommended some changes to our director compensation program, which were approved by the Board of Directors and were effective starting in the third quarter of 2011.
-Additionally, as a result of the trends analysis for peer group equity compensation practices, the Compensation Committee has approved the use of restricted stock awards as equity incentives for senior management members for 2012 in lieu of stock options, which had been historically used.
-The Compensation Committee expects to utilize Mercer's peer group analyses in setting compensation for 2012 and future years.
+As a result of the trends analysis for peer group equity compensation practices, the Compensation Committee in 2012 approved the use of restricted stock awards as equity incentives for senior management members for 2012 and following years in lieu of stock options, which had been historically used.
+The Company typically adjusts base salary levels effective July 1 of each year and the Compensation Committee expects to utilize Mercer's peer group analyses in setting compensation for 2013 and future years.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee consists of Messrs.
-Chad N. Heath (chair) and D. Mark Dorman, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-Our Nominating and Corporate Governance Committee met four times during 2011.
+Bradley A. Casper (chair), David J. Johnson and Kevin F. Warren, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
+Our Nominating and Corporate Governance Committee met seven times during 2012.
 The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of the Board of Directors; recommending to the Board of Directors nominees for each election of directors; developing and recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; and providing oversight in the evaluation of the Board of Directors and each committee.